 Transfer the drained lentils and walnuts to a food processor and blitz them until smooth.
 This will create a pureed consistency that will help bind the koftas.

-In a bowl, combine the pureed lentils with the cooled fried spice and onion mixture and the chopped herbs (fresh parsley and mint).
+In a large mixing bowl, combine the pureed lentils with the cooled fried spice and sauteed onion mixture and the chopped fresh herbs.
 Add salt and pepper, approximately 1 teaspoon each, or adjust to your taste preference.
 Mix everything well to ensure the flavors are evenly distributed throughout the mixture.

 To shape the koftas, use an ice cream scoop or wet your hands with water to prevent sticking.
-Scoop or shape the lentil mixture into uniform patties.
+Scoop or shape the lentil mixture into small balls or patties.

 In a non-stick frying pan, heat 1 tablespoon of oil over medium heat.
 Cook the lentil koftas in two batches of six, making sure not to overcrowd the pan.
 Fry each batch for about 6-8 minutes, flipping them gently halfway through, until they turn golden brown and crispy on the outside.